uvarc/rc-learning/content/notes/building-containers/index.md

 ENTRYPOINT fortune | cowsay | lolcat
 ```

-Note: An `ENV` statement is not here because the binaries are installed under `/usr/bin`.
+Note: An `ENV` statement is not here because the executables are installed under `/usr/bin`.

 ### Image size comparison